e32wong/AutoComment-NLP/README.md

 We had provided the configuration XMLs that we used in our experiements under the folder called "configurations".
-It contains all the heuristics.
+It contains all the settings for the clone detection tool, pruning heuristic and comment selection technique.
-You will have to change in the folder names to suit your need.
+You will have to change in the folder names in the XML files to suit your need.

+Usage:

+./cloneDigger.sh config.xml